Bobby Ray Inman: Naval career

+In 1980, Inman allowed an openly gay linguist at the NSA to maintain a security clearance.
+National policy on security clearances would not officially change until 1995.

 Inman chaired a commission on improving security at U.S. foreign installations after the Marine barracks bombing and the April 1983 US Embassy bombing in Beirut, Lebanon.
 The commission's report has been influential in setting security design standards for U.S. Embassies.

 After retirement from the Navy, he was chairman and chief executive officer of the Microelectronics and Computer Technology Corporation (MCC) in Austin, Texas for four years and chairman, president and chief executive officer of Westmark Systems, Inc., a privately owned electronics industry holding company for three years.
 Admiral Inman also served as chairman of the Federal Reserve Bank of Dallas from 1987 through 1990.

 Admiral Inman’s primary activity since 1990 has been investing in start-up technology companies, where he is a managing director of Limestone Ventures.
 He is a member of the board of directors of several privately held companies.
 He serves as a trustee of the American Assembly and the California Institute of Technology.
 He is an elected Fellow of the National Academy of Public Administration.

 President Clinton nominated him as Secretary of Defense, but he withdrew his nomination (see below).

-Inman also was on the board of SAIC.
+In addition to his public service, Admiral Bobby Ray Inman also held significant positions in the private sector.
+He served as a member of the board of directors for Science Applications International Corporation (SAIC), a prominent American technology and defense contractor.
+His tenure on the SAIC board was noted in public reports, particularly given his extensive background in U.S. intelligence, having previously served as director of the National Security Agency and deputy director of Central Intelligence.
+Inman's role as a director at SAIC concluded in October 2003.

 Since 2001, Inman has held the LBJ Centennial Chair in National Policy at The University of Texas at Austin Lyndon B. Johnson School of Public Affairs, and in 2005 and again in 2009 was the school's interim dean.
 Inman graduated from Texas with a bachelor's in history in 1950.

 Inman has also served on the board of directors of the Council on Foreign Relations, Dell Computer, SBC Corporation (now AT&T) and Massey Energy.

-In 2011 he became head of the board of directors of Xe Services, formerly Erik Prince's Blackwater and now known as Academi.
+In 2011, he became head of the board of directors of Xe Services, formerly Erik Prince's Blackwater and now known as Academi.
 As of 2013, he sits on the board of directors of Academi.